-To be objective, many principals, members of internal HR committees and Departments of Education, or whoever is going to interview you, are not real HR professionals.
-They are not going to use any scientific methods to analyze your answers to interview questions.
+To be objective, many principals, members of internal HR committees and Departments of Education, or whoever is going to lead an interview with you, are not real HR professionals.
+They are not going to use scientific methods to analyze your answers to their questions.

 They are just men and women with good interests–to help the youngsters to find their way in life.
 And they want to do a good job themselves. . . .
-Like everyone else, also they look for good colleagues, for colleagues they will feel good with, for nice people who will help them to reach the worthy goals they pursue at the school.
+Like everyone else, they look for colleagues they will feel good with, for nice people who will help them to reach the worthy goals they pursue at the school.

-Personal preferences are important.
+Personal preferences matter.
 You should do your best to build a good relationship with the interviewers.
-I know it’s not common in many other interviews.
-But in this case, it is a must if you want to succeed.
-Smile, be friendly and easygoing.
-Try to tune yourself on the wavelength of the interviewers.
+I know it’s not common in many other interview, but in this one, it is a foundation stone of success.
+Smile, act friendly, and try to tune yourself on the wavelength of the interviewers.

 Do not forget to ask questions, get involved

-Good applicant for assistant principal position should be creative, responsible and active.
+Good applicant for assistant principal position should be creative, responsible, and active.
 You should present your ideas in an interview.
-Tell them what you would like to improve, what actions you would like to take, what you would like to do with students.
+Tell them what you would like to improve, what actions you would like to take, what you would like to do with the students.

-It is also strongly advisable to inquire about the school activities and the overall situation of the institution.
-You can also inquire about the challenges they face, etc.
+I suggest you to inquire about the school activities and the overall situation of the institution.
+You can also inquire about the challenges they face.